PeterArbaugh/wp-metrics-py/README.md

 ## Inaccessible site count

 A notebook to pull basic numbers about inaccessible sites in the system.
 Recycles a lot of code used in the AY2018 Report.

+## Plugins mail merge

+A sample script to build list of plugins activated (on some site) by a given site owner.
+Built for input into Lyris.
+This was complicated by the fact that users have varying numbers of plugins they need to be aware of.